HomeLatest NewsEnterprise ITAmazon to launch global computer science education initiative for poor communities in India

 In the first year Amazon aims to enable and deliver CS learning opportunities to more than one lakh students from 900 government and aided schools across seven states in India

-In a move to align its technology with the growing education system in India, on Tuesday announced the launch of its global computer science (CS) education programme – Amazon Future Engineer (AFE), a programme that will enable access to quality and career opportunities for students across poor communities.
+In a move to align its with the growing education system in India, Amazon on Tuesday announced the launch of its computer science (CS) education programme – Amazon Future Engineer (AFE), a programme that will enable access to quality CS education and career opportunities for students across poor communities.

 According to the plan, in the first year of its launch, Amazon aims to enable and deliver CS learning opportunities to more than one lakh students from 900 government and aided schools across seven states in India.